jarshwah/deps/drafts/orm_expressions.rst

   1. New ExpressionNode base class is added to Django.
   2. Anything with resolve_expression() and refs_aggregate() methods can be
-     used as expressions.
-In particular F-objects aren't ExpressionNode instances, they just resolve to one.
+     used as expressions, as long as resolve_expression returns an implementation of ExpressionNode.
+In particular, F-objects aren't ExpressionNode instances, they just resolve to one.

 The basic funtionality of the ExpressionNode class is as follows:

   - The class defines the base methods and attributes needed by all expressions.
-The set of methods and attributes is known as the SQL expresisons API.
-The API isn't fully documented.
+The set of methods and attributes is known as the SQL expression API.
   - A new CombinableMixin is added to the ORM.
 This mixin allows objects to be combined with +, - and similar operators by implementing `__add__`, `__sub__` and similar methods.
   - Combining two combinables returns a Expression instances.
 The Expression instance combines two nodes with an operator.
-  - A bit surprisingly F-object isn't a subclass of ExpressionNode.
-F- objects resolve to expressions which refer directly a database column or other existing expression.
+  - A bit surprisingly F-objects aren't subclasses of ExpressionNode, but they resolve to expressions which refer directly to a database column or other existing expression.
 For example F('somecol') resolves to a Col instance referencing database column "somecol".
-F('max_id') resolves to existing aggregate Max('id') (where qs.annotate(max_id=Max('id')) must have been run first).
+F('max_id') resolves to the left hand side of an existing aggregate Max('id') where qs.annotate(max_id=Max('id')) must have been defined first.
   - Python values resolve to ValueNode instances.
 That is, F('foobar') + 10
     will resolve to Col('foobar') + Value(10).
   - The expression returned from resolve_expression is added to the query.
-  - Aggregates will be a subclass of Expression.
+  - Aggregates will be subclasses of Expression.
   - All Expressions can be used in .annotate() calls.
-This includes other expressions than aggregates.
+This includes expressions other than aggregates.

-As and example, lets consider the case of F('foo') + F('bar').
+As an example, lets consider the case of F('foo') + F('bar').
 The `__add__`
 method of F('foo') will create a new Expression(F('foo'), '+', F('bar'))
 expression.
-When the expression's resolve_expression method is called, the call tree looks like::
+When the expressions resolve_expression method is called, the call tree looks like::

     expression.resolve_expression(query):
-        self.lhs.resolve_expression(query)
+        self.lhs.resolve_expression(query)  # F('foo')
-        self.rhs.resolve_expression(query)
+        self.rhs.resolve_expression(query)  # F('bar')

 The lhs and rhs nodes will resolve their respective database columns from the query.
 End result would be Expression(Col('foo'), '+', Col('bar')).

-Execution would happen through calling as_sql().
+Execution would happen by calling as_sql().
 Each col returns just "table_ref"."colname", and the BinaryExpression then combines them with +::

     expression.as_sql(compiler, connection):